iDave2/DockerWiki/README.md

 MY_BACKUP_DIR=~/Documents/Backups
 ```

-apply these overrides to the wiki like this,
+you can apply these overrides to the current wiki like this,

 ```bash
 $ configure.sh --verbose